Course Overview

 All students who successfully complete the course will receive a Certificate of Completion and have the opportunity to request a Syracuse University noncredit transcript.

-Course Objectives
+Learning Objectives

-At the end of the course, students will be able to understand:
+At the end of the course, students will be able to:

-• Perform basic computational scripting using R and other programs
+• Perform basic computational scripting using R and other programs.

 Course Information